hyperledger-solang/solang/docs/code_gen_options.rst

 Runtime API calls are not guaranteed to succeed.
 By design, the low level results of these calls are abstracted away in Solidity.
 For development purposes, it can be desirable to observe the low level return code of such calls.
-The ``--log-api-return-codes`` flag will make the contract print the return code of runtime calls (if there is one).
+The ``--log-api-return-codes`` flag will make the contract print the return code of runtime calls, if there are any.

 .. note::